aybarsduran/Senior/README.md

 <img src="https://github.com/aybarsduran/Senior/blob/main/Poster%20Presentation/Primitive%20Pursuit.gif">

 <p>
+Primitive Pursuit is an immersive survival game that pushes your endurance to its limits.
+In this game, you must navigate a challenging wilderness environment while managing your basic needs such as hunger, health, and sleep.

+It is a unique survival experience crafted in the Unity game engine.
+As a player, you're thrown into a dynamic open-world environment where your survival skills are put to the ultimate test.
+The game offers a realistic experience by integrating various survival elements such as inventory management, health and hunger systems, building capabilities, and even the need for sleep.

+This project demonstrates the use of various Unity modules, handlers, and behaviors to construct a complex and engaging game world.

+Features

+* Inventory System: Collect and manage items like weapons, ammunition, food, and more.

+* Health Module: Keep track of your health status.
+Use items to heal and avoid damage to survive.

+* Hunger System: Ensure you eat enough to maintain energy levels and stay alive.

+* Sleep Mechanism: Sleep to restore your energy and keep sleep deprivation at bay.

+* Building Capabilities: Gather resources and build structures to survive in the wilderness.

+* Immersive Audio: An audio system that offers dynamic sound effects and background music.

+* Realistic Environment: The game includes a day-night cycle and varied weather conditions, making survival even more challenging.

+From strategizing resource management to making quick decisions in critical situations, Senior offers a comprehensive survival experience.
+Can you survive?

 Mockups were designed on Canva website.
 You can find them in /Mockups directory.
 For more information please see the content below.
     <br />
     <a href="https://github.com/aybarsduran/Senior/tree/main/Mockups"><strong>Explore the mockups »</strong></a>